Cranes: Everything You Need To Know

 Cranes are different from other pieces of construction equipment because – at their most basic function – they do not require other machinery or power to function.
-The bulldozer, excavator or tractor required some form of power – whether it be steam or gas, or oil.
-Many modern construction equipment dates back to some time in the 1900s.
+The bulldozer, excavator, or tractor required some form of power – whether it be steam or gas, or oil.
+Much modern construction equipment dates back to some time in the 1900s.
 Not the crane.
 The crane is the grandfather of all construction equipment.

 A crane is a machine that is used to lift and move heavy loads, machines, materials, and goods for a variety of purposes.
 They are used in all different sectors of industry, from construction to manufacturing to shipbuilding and material loading.
 Cranes are common along skylines as they are necessary to build the skyscrapers we so often see in our cities today.

 The Basic Components of the Crane